 But the role of identity management doesn’t stop in the prevention of attacks.
-It also offers a unique opportunity for us as defenders to spot an attack and stop it.
+It also offers a unique opportunity for us as defenders to spot attacks and stop them.

-As FireEye was trying to find the source of this incident and determine how the hackers obtained the employee’s credentials to register their device, this led them to uncover the SolarWinds Orion backdoor.
+It was when FireEye was trying to find the source of this incident and determine how the hackers obtained the employee’s credentials to register their device, that they uncovered the SolarWinds Orion backdoor.

 This is a great example of how an MFA alert can serve as the smoking gun for an attack.
 But let’s be honest – not every organization is FireEye: not everyone will be as vigilant as their employees.
 And not all organizations will be able to effectively connect the dots the way one of the best Incident Response teams in the world did.

 To be able to spot malicious behavior, organizations today need to have a powerful way to sort through endless amounts of data and sort out threat signals.